JosephPrichard/CPractice/README.md

 Parse a series of commands and draw to a 50x50 Linked Grid (linked with pointers).

 ### WarioEconomics
-Parse a polynomial to a LinkedList, sort the Linked list with Merge Sort, then differentiate the polynomial.
+Parse a polynomial to a LinkedList, sort the Linked list with Merge Sort, then differentiate the LinkedList (the polynomial).

 ### Queue
 A Queue implemented in C.